Children need to move, but also to relax. Calming activities for 2-year-olds and up.

 Relaxation games are more effective when you are calm and composed.

 - Encourage your child to relax by having them massage their own forehead, cheeks, neck, head, hands, or feet using small circular movements.
-Do the same in order to demonstrate how they can massage themselves.
+Do the same movements in the same order on yourself to demonstrate.
 Your child learns a lot by imitating what you do.

-- Take turns to draw on each other’s backs using your finger.
-Sitting one behind the other, have fun slowly drawing shapes or making an imaginary drawing on the other person’s back.
+- Take turns drawing on each other’s backs with a finger.
+One of you sits behind the other and slowly traces a shape or picture on the other person’s back.

 Breathing games

-Have your toddler smell soap with a delicate scent or smell their favourite food.
+- Have your toddler smell soap with a light scent or smell their favourite food.
 Repeat the game with different things to smell.

-Ask your child to gently blow against their hand with their mouth wide open to feel the warmth of their breath.
-Then, suggest that they make an “o” shaped mouth and blow again to feel if their breath is cooler.
-Repeat the game two or three times.
+- Ask your child to gently blow against their hand with their mouth wide open to feel the warmth of their breath.
+Then have them make their mouth into a small O and blow cooler air on their hand.
+Repeat two to three times.

 An environment conducive to relaxation